 Then, one afternoon while doing my laundry, I started having trouble breathing.
 At first, it felt like someone had plunged a knife into my back.
 But as the weeks passed, the pain kept moving around my back.
 Next, my stomach started burning, and I worried that my whole body was about to fall apart.
 I thought that there was a hole in my stomach, and acids were leaking out and destroying my bones and organs.
 I’d grab hold of doorknobs, anchor my legs into the ground, and pull with my hands to stretch my back and ease the pressure out.’

 As his passion for guitar playing grew he eventually adopted the stage name Mick Mars, relocating to Los Angeles to pursue a career in music.
-Forming White Horse in the mid-1970s, Mars soon became frustrated that the band only wanted to perform cover songs, while he wanted to write original material.
-This decision would result in him being fired.
-Mars placed an advert in a newspaper called rhe Recycler, in which he described himself as a ‘loud, rude and aggressive guitarist.’
-Among the hopefuls to respond was a bass player seven-and-a-half years his junior called Nikki Sixx, who had enjoyed minor success on the Hollywood scene with both Sister and London.
+Forming White Horse in the mid-1970s, Mars soon became frustrated that the band only wanted to perform cover songs, an issue that would result in him being fired.
+Mars placed an advert in a newspaper called the Recycler, in which he described himself as a ‘loud, rude and aggressive guitarist.’
+Among the hopefuls to respond was a bass player seven-and-a-half years his junior called Nikki Sixx, who had enjoyed minor success on the Hollywood scene as a member of both Sister and London.

 Sixx had decided to start a band with his drummer friend, Tommy Lee, and Mars was invited to audition, in which they performed several songs that Sixx had written.
-After recruiting Vince Neil, the singer from another act from the L.A. music scene known as Rockandi, Mötley Crüe was born.
-One of the most successful of the so-called hair metal groups of the 1980s, Mötley Crüe‘s debut album Too Fast for Love was released independently through their own label, Leathür Records, before later being re-released by Elektra Records once the band were signed.
+After recruiting Vince Neil, the singer of another act from the L.A. music scene, Mötley Crüe was born.
+One of the most successful of the so-called hair metal groups of the 1980s, Mötley Crüe‘s debut album Too Fast for Love was released independently through their own label, Leathür Records, before later being re-released by Elektra Records the following year.